 - "Chunks" are written in succession to different disks.

-- Chunks of data can be read and write simultaneously from different drives.
+- Chunks of data can be read and written simultaneously from different drives.

 - It isn't difficult and only takes a few minutes.